DeanB27/BigDataGuys/README.md

 ### FOR LOCAL VERSION:
 * Put the vibify png, the localmain, and localclass python files in the same directory in your IDE.
-* Download the Streamlit, Plotly, Pandas, and Spotipy python libraries, using "pip install <library-name>".
+* Download the Streamlit, Plotly, Pandas, and Spotipy python libraries, using "pip install "library-name>"".
 * In the directory terminal, type streamlit run localmain.py" and hit enter.